c0sogi/LLMChat/readme.md

 In the `commands.py` file, there are several important components:

-- `CommandResponse`: This class is used to set a decorator on the command method to specify the next action.
+- `command_response`: This class is used to set a decorator on the command method to specify the next action.
 It helps to define various response types, such as sending a message and stopping, sending a message and continuing, handling user input, handling AI responses, and more.
 - `command_handler`: This function is responsible for performing a command callback method based on the text entered by the user.
 - `arguments_provider`: This function automatically supplies the arguments required by the command method based on the annotation type of the command method.